TreebornGorz/Human-Enhancement-Machine/README.md

 # Human-Optimizer

-This algorithm provides a holistic approach to improving human health by collecting data, offering suggestions, and learning individual humans.
+This algorithm provides a holistic approach to improving human health by collecting data, learning individual humans, and offering suggestions.

-Human health can be broken down into three components: phsyical, mental, and spiritual.
+Human health can be broken down into three components: phsyical, mental, practical, and spiritual.

 Humans may naturally focus on certain components while ignoring others.

-The Human Optimizer... assists these humans by providing curated suggestions.
+The Human Enhancement Machine assists these humans by providing curated suggestions.

+Physical:
+Diet
+Exercise
+Environment
+Illness

+Mental:
+Cognitive
+Emotional
+Behavioral

+Practical:
+Preparation
+Organization

+Spiritual:
+Beliefs & Values
+Mindfulness
+Fulfillment

+By addressing those core components of human health, humans can unlock potential that would otherwise be unachievable.